-It is important to have at least a basic understand the mechanics
+It is important to have at least a basic understanding

-of an exercise you intend to perform or teach, whether it's a
+of the mechanics of an exercise you intend to perform or teach,

-weight training or flexibility exercise.
-Exercises require particular
+whether it's a weight training or flexibility exercise.
+Exercises

-positioning of the body in order for target muscle groups(s)
+require particular positioning of the body in order for target

-concept, let's begin with a ridiculous example of someone attempting
+let's begin with another ridiculous example of someone attempting

 to perform a Barbell